SAP-samples/teched2025-DA264/exercises/ex09/README.md

 9. To select the model that you want to reference in your story:

-      - Select `Datasphere` as the connection on the left panel.
+      - Select `SAPSRC` as the connection on the left panel.
       - Select your space, e.g., `GE123456`, and the folder `TECHED2025-DA264`.
       - For our first example, select your `Sales - Analytic Model`.